Bogdanovic's 3 helps Pacers escape with win in Phoenix

 TIP-INS

 Pacers: Indiana's 33-point win at Utah was the fifth time the Pacers have won a road game by at least 30 points and first in 22 years (when they won at Vancouver 127-80 in December 1996). ...
 Indiana reserves scored a season-high 62 points in the rout at Utah. ...
 McDermott and Sabonis were a combined 8-for-11 in the second quarter against Phoenix. ....
-McDermott scored 21 for the second game in a row after going scoreless in his previous game.
+McDermott scored 21 for the second game in a row.

 Suns: Ayton became the fourth player since 1992 with at least 300 points and 200 rebounds in his first 20 NBA games.
 The others who did it are Blake Griffin, Tim Duncan and Shaquille O'Neal. ...
 Ayton had 14 points and seven rebounds in the first half. ...
 A victory would have given Phoenix two wins in its last three games.
 Suns have won just four all season.